-Details: September 30 – October 31, days, times and admission vary.
-Check website for more information.
+Details: September 30 – October 31, days, times, and admission vary.
+Check the website for more information.
 Fear Farm Haunted Attraction, 2209 N. 99th Avenue, Phoenix.

 In most buildings, the 13th Floor does not exist.
-This Halloween Season, explore the legend of the 13th Floor at one of the most horrifying haunted house experiences ever, the 13th Floor Haunted House!
-The world famous 13th Floor is back in Phoenix for the 2016 Halloween Season!
-Created by nationally recognized and award winning haunted house designers, the 13th Floor will transport you to new levels of horror.
+This Halloween Season, explores the legend of the 13th Floor at one of the most horrifying haunted house experiences ever, the 13th Floor Haunted House!
+The world-famous 13th Floor is back in Phoenix for the 2016 Halloween Season!
+Created by nationally recognized and award-winning haunted house designers, the 13th Floor will transport you to new levels of horror.
 Prepare to be terrified by two epic haunted attraction walkthroughs for one all-inclusive price: “The Deadhouse” and “The Frenzy.”
-The 13th Floor is an intense, graphic, theatrical show that will take you on a gut wrenching ride of visceral thrills and psychological horror.
+The 13th Floor is an intense, graphic, theatrical show that will take you on a gut-wrenching ride of visceral thrills and psychological horror.
 Sixty thousand square feet of shocking twists and horrifying turns are waiting for you at 13th Floor Haunted House!

 More fun fall festivities across Arizona can be found on the Visit Arizona webpage.